marcelaleitec/marcelaleitec/README.md

 Hi there 👋

-I'm simple as it should be.
-Rock lover 🎸, art lover 🖌🎨, design lover 🖌️, tech lover 💻.

-I'm diving into the universe of programming and I intend to make a career out of it. :smirk:
+I'm simple and practical.
+I love rock 🎸, art 🖌🎨, design 🖌️, technology 💻.
+I'm diving into the world of programming and I intend to make a career out of it. 😏

 How to reach me:
 <p>LinkedIn: https://www.linkedin.com/in/marcelaleitec/</p>